LauraVargas22/LauraVargas22/README.md

 <img src="https://c.tenor.com/NCRHhqkXrJYAAAAi/programmers-go-internet.gif" width="30px">&nbsp;***About me***

 My name is Mariana Vargas.
-I'm from Duitama, Boyacá.
-I'm a software development student at Campuslands, Bucaramanga.
+I'm a software developer technician graduated from Campuslands, Bucaramanga.
+Currently, I'm a data science engineering student at UIS.
 I am interested in expanding my knowledge in both front-end and back-end development.
 Through some experiences, I have learned important soft skills such as leadership, teamwork, and assertive communication, which are useful in my learning process.
 - 🌱 Now, I’m learning about...
-  - JavaScript
+  - Typescript
-  - Java
+  - Angular
 - 👯 I like to work as part of a team because it allows me to both share knowledge and learn from others. <br>
 - In my spare time, 👩‍💻 I enjoy exploring topics related to technology and education, spending time with my family, and 📖 reading history books.
 - 📫 Reach out to me at: **lauramarianavargasrojas22@gmail.com**
-- Feel free to visit my LinkedIn profile **www.linkedin.com/in/laura-vargas2209s** to learn more about my background.
+- Feel free to visit my LinkedIn profile **www.linkedin.com/in/laura-vargas2209s** and my portfolio **https://lauravargasportafolio.netlify.app/?page=2** to learn more about my background.

 <div id="user-content-toc">
   <ul align="center">